Inspect network activity in Microsoft Edge DevTools

 To demonstrate this, first look at the bottom of the Network Log and make a mental note of the last activity.

-Now, click the Get Data button in the demo.
+Now, select the Get Data button in the demo.

 Look at the bottom of the Network Log again.
-You should see a new resource called
+A new resource named

 Show more information

 The columns of the Network Log are configurable.
-You may hide columns that you are not using.
+You can hide columns that you are not using.

-There are also many columns that are hidden by default which you may find useful.
+There are also many columns that are hidden by default which you might find useful.

-Right-click the header of the Network Log table and select Domain.
+Hover on the header of the Network Log table, open the contextual menu (right-click), and select Domain.
 The domain of each resource is now shown.

-See the full URL of a resource by hovering over the cell in the Name column.
+To review the full URL of a resource, hover on the cell in the Name column.

 Simulate a slower network connection